The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Introduction

 Existing work on this topic falls into two categories.
 In the first, the prior is selected in order to minimise a variational objective between the BNN and the target GP \citep{Flam-Shepherd2017,Hafner2019,Sun2019}.
 Although some of the more recent approaches have demonstrated promising empirical results, all lack theoretical guarantees.
 In addition, these approaches often constrain the user to use a particular algorithm for posterior approximation (such as variational inference), or require the need to see some of the training data in order to construct the prior model.
 The second approach consists of carefully adapting the architecture of the BNN to ensure convergence to the GP via a central limit theorem argument \citep{Pearce2019}.
-This approach is particularly efficient, but requires deriving a new BNN architecture for every GP covariance function and in this sense may be considered inpractical.
+This approach is particularly efficient, but requires deriving a new BNN architecture for every GP covariance function and in this sense may be considered impractical.

 In this paper we propose the \emph{ridgelet prior}, a novel method to construct interpretable prior distributions for BNNs.
-It follows the previous two-stage approach, but remedies several issues with existing approaches.
-First, the ridgelet prior can be used to approximate \emph{any} covariance function of interest (provided generic regularity conditions are satisfied) without the need to modify the architecture of the network.
-Second, we provide approximation error bounds which are valid for a finite-dimensional parametrisation of the network, as opposed to relying on asymptotic results such as a central limit theorem.
-Third, the prior can be used with any algorithm for posterior approximation such as variational inference or Markov chain Monte Carlo.
-Finally, the ridgelet prior does not require access to any part of the dataset in its construction and is straight-forward to implement (e.g. it does not require any numerical optimisation routine).
+It follows the previous two-stage approach, but remedies several issues with existing approaches: \begin{itemize} \item \textbf{Universal Approximation:} The ridgelet prior can be used for a BNN to approximate \emph{any} GP of interest (provided generic regularity conditions are satisfied) in the prior predictive without the need to modify the architecture of the network. \item \textbf{Finite Sample-Size Error Bounds:} Approximation error bounds are obtained which are valid for a finite-dimensional parametrisation of the network, as opposed to relying on asymptotic results such as a central limit theorem. \item \textbf{Compatibility:} The prior can be used within most existing algorithms for posterior approximation, such as variational inference or MCMC. \item \textbf{No Optimisation Required:} The ridgelet prior does not require access to any part of the dataset in its construction and is straight-forward to implement (e.g. it does not require any numerical optimisation routine). \end{itemize}

 To construct the ridgelet prior, we build on existing analysis of the \textit{ridgelet transform} \citep{Candes1998, Murata1996b, Sonoda2017b}, which was used to study the consistency of (non-Bayesian) neural networks.
 In particular, we derive a novel result for numerical approximation using a finite-bandwidth version of the ridgelet transform, presented in Theorem \ref{thm: recon_rate}, that may be of independent interest.
 The ridgelet prior is defined for neural networks with $L \geq 1$ hidden layers but our theoretical analysis focuses on the ``shallow'' case of $L = 1$ hidden layer, which is nevertheless a sufficiently rich setting for our consistency results to hold.